 For conventional firms to catch up to their more dynamic rivals, they must embrace digital innovation and learn the lessons these smaller firms can offer.
 They must harness the power of data to become more client-centric.

 Data must become a central touchpoint within any Professional Services firm.
 To truly become client-centric, companies have to leverage data to provide faster results, greater innovation, and industry-specific insights.
 Professional Services firms must coordinate locally and operate on a global scale, ensuring that every team in every location has a 360-degree view of the client.
-By breaking down internal silos and aligns fragmented teams, firms can create a new, client-centric definition of success – no matter where teams operate or what role they perform.
+By breaking down internal silos and aligning fragmented teams, firms can create a new, client-centric definition of success – no matter where teams operate or what role they perform.

 Embedding data across the organisation also minimises the risk of a significant historical hurdle for Professional Services firms – retaining and consolidating Intellectual Property.
 The traditional partner model means significant knowledge, expertise and IP can be lost when partners change roles, retire, or leave the firm.
 But when this knowledge is documented and turned into actionable insights and data, every team member can benefit.